Zygodon/SBM/Meadows-surveys-latent-communities.md

 </tbody>
 </table>

 The dyads are the observed data.
 The SBM builds a representation of the uncertain nature of the data by assigning probabilities to the links.
 The probabilities form blocks such that the probability of links between dyads within a block differs from the probability of links between dyads ending in different blocks.
-Generally, in-block probabilities are greater than out-block probabilities, forming positive groups of dyads.
+Generally, in-block probabilities are greater than out-block probabilities, forming positive groups of dyads[@SBMreview].
 In our case, there are eight blocks.
 The model is summed up by an 8x8 matrix.
 The values on the leading diagonal are the in-block probabilities, the off-diagonal values are the probabilities of finding links between the corresponding blocks.
 The matrix is shown in Table 1.
 The in-block probabilities in the leading diagonal are shown in bold face, and the text is red when the in-block probability is greater than the out-block probabilities.
 Latent communities (blocks) 1 - 5 are good, 6 needs to be treated with caution, and the probabilities for 7 and 8 are so low that they may best be ignored (the probabilities are about 1/3 that of LC6, and they contain species that are poorly represented in the data).

 The SBM is not told anything about the associative or dissociative nature of the links it is modelling.
 That information is added later, see [Associative and dissociative links](#section4).
+The results reported here depend heavily upon the R package SBM [@SBMpackage].

-Details of the Latent Communities follow.
+Details of the latent communities follow.
 For each, there is a graph and a table.
 The graphs are useful in visualising the contribution of associative and dissociative links.
 The size of the species symbols is an indication of the species frequency in the data.
-The tables list the species in the dyads of which the LC is composed.
+The tables list the species in the dyads of which the latent community is composed, the count of their occurence in the data, and the frequency with which they were found at survey sites.

 ### Latent Community 1.